cloudflare/cloudflare-docs/products/docs-engine/src/content/contributing/development-setup.md

 <Aside>

 __Note:__ Unfortunately, for now you’ll need to stop and restart `npm run develop` every time you make changes.
-This is something we’re urgently looking to fix and can be tracked [in this Github issue](https://github.com/cloudflare/cloudflare-docs-engine/issues/279), which also includes a workaround which may help in the interim.
+This is something we’re urgently looking to fix and can be tracked [in this GitHub issue](https://github.com/cloudflare/cloudflare-docs-engine/issues/279), which also includes a workaround which may help in the interim.

 </Aside>